 Tubing the Yampa River

-- Life jackets are always recommended, especially when the river is at a high water level you may want to consider wearing a life vest; small children should wear a life vest at any water level
+- Life jackets are always recommended, especially when the river is at a high water level; small children should wear a life vest at any water level.

-- Wear shoes with straps and a simple swimsuit or clothing.
+- Wear shoes with straps (not flip-flops) and a swimsuit or clothing.
 River shoes are available for rental at most tubing outfitters.

-- Be aware of what you bring with you; you may tip over and loose gear
+- Be aware of what you bring with you; you may tip over and lose gear.

 - Respect other tubers, people walking along the core trail, and fishermen.

 - Try to tube in small groups (about 5 – 10 people).